-And so, Bernard’s story arrives at the pivotal moment in history where all of our stories will converge: July 4th, 2020.
+And so, Bernard’s story arrives at the pivotal moment in history where all our stories will eventually converge: July 4th, 2020.

-It’s a stormy and humid summer in New Eden City this year.
-The initial period of quarantine and lockdown imposed by authorities as COVD-19 had ravaged the city in early 2020 had brought little change to Bernard’s reclusive lifestyle.
-In fact, for Bernard it had come as a relief to be given permission not to socialize with others.
-He would occasionally glance at a news story, or be moved by the images of grieving relatives as the body count mounted, but fundamentally the global pandemic was passing Bernard by.
-His main concern around the pandemic was the absolutely sure knowledge he possessed that the origin of the virus involved was not a wet market in Wuhan, or even a research laboratory in the same city, but the very lab he had worked at with Ken Abercrombie for a number of years in the early 2000s.
-What a holy fucking ridiculous mess!!
+It’s a humid and stormy summer in New Eden this year.
+The initial period of quarantine and lockdown imposed by authorities as COVD-19 had ravaged the city in the early months of the year had brought little change to Bernard’s reclusive lifestyle.
+In fact, for Bernard it’d come as a blessed relief to be given permission not to socialize with others.
+He would occasionally glance at a news story or be moved by the images of grieving relatives as the body count mounted, but fundamentally the global pandemic was passing Bernard by.
+His main concern around the pandemic was the sure knowledge he possessed that the origin of the virus involved was not a wet market in Wuhan—as the western press were currently touting—or even a virus research laboratory in the same city, but the very lab in Poughkeepsie where he’d worked with Ken Abercrombie for several years in the early 2000s.

-On this particular night, to celebrate the easing of restrictions on group gatherings, a small band of passionate climate change activists—the Eco-Vigilante Action Group (E-VAG)—are holding a strategic planning meeting in Bernard’s Bookstore.
-Bernard, Mrs Chu, and Amir—Bernard’s current bookstore manager, who lives in the studio at the rear of the bookstore now that Bernard and Adam have moved into the third-floor apartment vacated when I moved out of the building a few years back—are sitting together talking.
-Five other members of E-VAG are also present.
-Adam, William, Alex Abercrombie—Ken Abercrombie's gay and recently estranged son—and I arrive after our evening performances at The Garden Cabaret to join the meeting.
+This evening, in honor of the easing of restrictions on group gatherings that have recently been allowed in New Eden, a small band of passionate climate change activists—the Eco-Vigilante Action Group (E-VAG)—are holding a strategic planning meeting in Bernard’s Bookstore.
+Bernard, Mrs. Chu, Amir plus three other E-VAG members are sitting together talking.
+Amir, who is Bernard’s current bookstore manager, lives in the studio at the rear of the bookstore now that Bernard and Adam have moved into the third-floor apartment vacated when I moved out of the building a few years back.
+Amir is also my lover, but more on that later.
+Adam, William, Alex Abercrombie—Ken Abercrombie's gay and recently estranged son—along with four others arrive after their evening performance at The Garden Cabaret burst noisily through the bookstore’s front door to join the meeting.

 Bernard, now 43 years of age, is happy hosting these gatherings in his humble little store as the energy of the group reminds him of a time in his life when he too was full of drive and enthusiasm to make the world a better place.
-To the outside world Bernard seems to have lost his youth and vitality, and his passion for helping humanity.
-In truth, Bernard is merely preoccupied with finding the solution to the impending self-destruction and annihilation of the human race by his co-creation, AI+, and being torn about revealing his knowledge about the true origin of COVID-19.
+To the outside world Bernard seems to have lost his youth, his vitality, and his passion for helping humanity.
+In truth, Bernard is merely preoccupied with finding the solution to the impending self-destruction and annihilation of humanity that is being orchestrated by his own co-creation, AI+, not to mention being torn about revealing his knowledge of the true origin of COVID-19 to the world.